odedlevy02/rznode/README.md

 ### New Module
 Adding a new module will create a folder by the module name and 2 classes.
-One for defining the routes and the second for defining a service containing the buisness logic.
+One for defining the routes and the second for defining a service that should contain the business logic.

+To generate the module:
+1. in terminal cd to the root folder of your service (e.g. servers/servicea)
+2. run: yo rznode and select 'New Module'
+3. A new folder was added with the name of you module containing 2 new files
+   1. <module>.route.ts
+   2. <module>.service.ts

-> When using the generator to generate a new route it is required to manually add the exported router method from the generated route
-> file into the server.ts inside method: setRoutes()
+> NOTE When using the generator to generate a new route it is required to manually add the exported router method from the generated route into the server.ts inside method: setRoutes()

 ### New unit test
 A test file will be added to the test folder.